 While the timing of federal reform is unknown, there is bipartisan support for cannabis reform on the federal level.
-Members of the U.S. Congress from the Democratic and Republican parties have introduced bills to end the federal cannabis prohibition, by de-scheduling cannabis completely and regulating it.
-In the 117th Congress, Senators Cory Booker (D-NJ), Ron Wyden (D-OR), and Chuck Schumer (D-NY) filed the Cannabis Administration And Opportunity Act, a bill that would regulate cannabis and expunge prior cannabis convictions; and Rep. Nancy Mace (R-SC) filed the States Reform Act, which would repeal the federal prohibition of and further regulate cannabis on the federal level.
-This session has seen additional incremental reform bills, including a bill that would direct the Attorney General of the United States to amend the CSA to move cannabis from Schedule I to Schedule III of the Act (the "Marijuana 1 to 3 Act"), and a bill to allow medical cannabis patients to purchase and possess firearms (the "Second Amendment Protection Act").
-While the timing of federal reform remains unknown, it is expected that federal policy on cannabis will continue becoming more, rather than less, permissive, and legislative efforts to legalize cannabis or cannabis banking at the national level are likely to continue in 2023.
-In the unlikely event that the federal government were to reverse its long-standing hands-off approach to the state legal cannabis markets and start more broadly enforcing federal law regarding cannabis, we would likely be unable to execute our business plan, and our business and financial results would be adversely affected.
+The Senate Banking Committee recently passed the Secure and Fair Enforcement Regulation Banking Act ("SAFER") Banking Act, which would protect financial institutions and other parties accepting money derived from the state-regulated cannabis industry by "creat[ing] protections for financial institutions that provide financial services to [state-regulated cannabis companies] and service providers for such businesses," and also explicitly protects insurers.
+The SAFER Banking Act could be advanced for a vote in the Senate this year.
+Additionally, members of the U.S. Congress from the Democratic and Republican parties have introduced bills to end the federal cannabis prohibition, by de-scheduling cannabis completely and regulating it.
+In the 117th Congress, Senators Cory Booker (D-NJ), Ron Wyden (D-OR), and Chuck Schumer (D-NY) filed the Cannabis Administration And Opportunity Act, a bill that would regulate cannabis and expunge prior cannabis convictions; and in the current Congress, Rep. David Joyce (R-OH) filed the Strengthening the Tenth Amendment Through Entrusting States 2.0 Act, which would repeal the federal prohibition of and further regulate cannabis on the federal level.
+These sessions has seen additional incremental reform bills, including a bill that would direct the Attorney General of the United States to amend the CSA to move cannabis from Schedule I to Schedule III of the Act (the "Marijuana 1 to 3 Act"), and a bill to allow medical cannabis patients to purchase and possess firearms (the "Second Amendment Protection Act").
+While the timing of federal reform remains unknown, it is expected that federal policy on cannabis will continue becoming more, rather than less, permissive, and legislative efforts to legalize cannabis or cannabis banking at the national level are likely to continue in 2024.
+In the unlikely event that the federal government were to reverse its long-standing hands-off approach to the state-regulated cannabis markets and start more broadly enforcing federal law regarding cannabis, we would likely be unable to execute our business plan, and our business and financial results would be adversely affected.
 See "Business-Regulatory Environment."